You are here

 Soils are contaminated when harmful chemicals accumulate on a piece of land.
 Typically because of previous industrial or agricultural activities, it reaches a point where they become or have the potential to become dangerous to people or other organisms in the surrounding natural environment.
 The Environmental Protection Agency estimates that tens of thousands of contaminated sites remain in the United States that have the potential to cause environmental harm.
 Clean Earth plays an integral part in the process of remediating and reclaiming these lands for future productive uses.

-Clean Earth has a number of state of the art treatment technologies for processing contaminated soil using thermal desorption, bioremediation, chemical fixation, and various physical segregation treatments.
-This allows us to accept and process a wide range of contaminated soils, including:
+Clean Earth has expert soil testing services and a number of state of the art treatment technologies for processing contaminated soil using thermal desorption, bioremediation, chemical fixation, and various physical segregation treatments.
+This allows us to accept and remediate a wide range of contaminated soils, including:

 - Non-Hazardous - such as petroleum impacted, metal impacted, and soils from the excavation of underground storage tanks